 - Sign up for our updates to stay in touch

 Our values and principles

 Our commitment to high quality RSE in schools is summarised in the 12 principles displayed in this poster, which also demonstrates how we work with partners to unify voices in support of evidence-based RSE.

-We constantly welcome new partners and new members to join us.
-If you would like to sample our information it is simple to sign up for our free newsletter.
+We constantly welcome new partners and new educators to join us.
+If you would like to sample our free information it is simple to sign up for our free newsletter.

 All our partners are in agreement with a set of 10 values.
 These apply to RSE across a range of settings, including schools.
-We believe that quality SRE should:
+We believe that quality RSE should: